moved, stirred up

 A person who is solicitous behaves in a way that shows great concern about someone's health, feelings, safety, etc.

-When you cite sources in a paper, you quote or mention them to tell readers where you got your information.
+When you cite sources in a research paper, you quote or mention them to tell readers where you got your information.

 When you incite someone to do something, you encourage, urge, or persuade them to do it.